 Technicians are observed by the clinic coordinator twice monthly for the first month and then quarterly to ensure standardization.
 The Checklist for Observation of Anthropometry Measurements (Appendix 3) is used to document these observations and deviations from the protocol are reviewed with the technicians.
-The observations are also summarized quarterly on the Summary of Observation and Equipment Checklists (Error!
-Reference source not found.).
 A minimum of 6 procedures every month is required in order to maintain certification.
-Local retraining sessions are scheduled when a lack of standardization (e.g., technicians who fail to meet the certification criteria described above) is observed among the technicians.
+Local re-training sessions are scheduled when a lack of standardization (e.g., technicians who fail to meet the certification criteria described above) is observed among the technicians.